Sciss/LucreConfluent/README.md

 LucreConfluent is (C)opyright 2009&ndash;2012 Hanns Holger Rutz.
 It is released under the [GNU General Public License](http://github.com/Sciss/LucreConfluent/blob/master/licenses/LucreConfluent-License.txt).

-LucreConfluent provides a transactional, durable, and confluently persistent memory and reaction framework for the Scala programming language.
-It implements a transform which was described by Fiat/Kaplan and which is extended with the support for the representation of multiplicites and quasi-retroactive fluent references as well as event propagation.
+LucreConfluent provides a transactional, durable, and confluently persistent memory framework for the Scala programming language.
+It implements a transform which was described by Fiat/Kaplan and which is extended with the support for the representation of multiplicites and quasi-retroactive fluent references as well as event propagation (provided separately through the [ConfluentReactive](https://github.com/Sciss/ConfluentReactive) library).
 It uses [LucreSTM](https://github.com/Sciss/LucreSTM) for the transactional layer, and builds on top of data structures provided by the [LucreData](https://github.com/Sciss/LucreData) project.
 The overall target is integration with a system for computer music composition.

 Further reading: